-Many of our clients started with us years ago when their first child reached the college testing stage, and it’s fun to hear returning parents reflect on what they learned about the college process—and testing in particular—the first time through.
-But whether you’ve done this before or your oldest (or only) child is a current freshman, this post will update your understanding of the college admission testing landscape, help you anticipate what’s ahead, and allow you to chart an individualized course from a posture of confidence.
-Our current seniors who maximized their potential and saw the greatest gains were typically the ones who found the time early on to become well-informed.
-From there, they were able to plan well and trust their moves as decisions emerged over the ensuing years.
-They remained strategic yet sensible throughout.
+Many of Compass’s current families first came to us years ago when their oldest child reached the college testing stage.
+It’s fun to hear returning parents reflect on what they learned about the college process—and testing in particular—the first time through.
+It’s also a chance to make sure they are caught up on what has recently changed!
+So whether you’ve done this before or your first (or only) child is a current freshman, this post will help you anticipate what’s ahead and allow you to chart an individualized course from a posture of confidence.

 In other words, the most important thing a 9th grader can do is have a good 9th grade year.
 Then a strong 10th grade year.
-Academic rigor generally increases in 11th grade, which is also when testing enters the picture and specific college consideration begins.
+Your grades follow you, for better or worse, so we urge our 9th and 10th grade families to carefully watch grades and seek tutoring assistance in any class that begins to slip.
+Academic rigor increases in 11th grade, which is also when testing enters the picture and specific college consideration begins.
 Good early high school years pay dividends when things start to accelerate in the upper grades.
-Despite how competitive the college landscape may seem, those who reach the fall of senior year with solid transcripts and testing records will face plenty of encouraging options.
+Despite how competitive the college landscape may seem, those who reach the fall of senior year with solid transcripts and testing records will enjoy plenty of encouraging options.

 Good Test Prep Starts with Good Planning